Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Remarks and conclusions

 However it should be noted that, just because the generalized von Laue's theorem has a pre-assumption of $\partial\Theta^{\mu\nu}(\mathbf{x},t)/\partial t\equiv 0$ (but no boundary condition required) and the corrected M\o ller's theorem has a pre-assumption of $\partial_{\nu}\Theta^{\mu\nu}(\mathbf{x},t)=0$ plus $\Theta(\mathbf{x},t)=0$ on boundary (zero boundary condition), the four-vector $P^{\mu}=\int_{V:~t=const}\Theta^{\mu 4}(\mathbf{x},t)\mathrm{d}^3x$ defined by the two theorems is time-independent ($\partial P^{\mu}/\partial t\equiv 0$).
 Thus the generalized von Laue's theorem and the corrected M\o ller's theorem can be taken as ``conservation laws'' in a traditional sense.

-We also have shown that there are three \emph{flawed} four-vector theorems: (i) M\o ller's theorem, which is also called ``M\o ller's version of Laue's theorem'' in Ref.\,\cite{r6}; (ii) Landau-Lifshitz version of Laue's theorem; and (iii) Weinberg's version of Laue's theorem.
+We also have shown that there are three \emph{incorrect} four-vector theorems: (i) M\o ller's theorem, which is also called ``M\o ller's version of Laue's theorem'' in Ref.\,\cite{r6}; (ii) Landau-Lifshitz version of Laue's theorem; and (iii) Weinberg's version of Laue's theorem.
 M\o ller's version is disproved in the present paper by taking the mathematical tensor Eq.\,(\ref{eq38}) as a counterexample, while Landau-Lifshitz and Weinberg's versions are disproved in Ref.\,\cite{r6} by taking the EM tensor of a charged metal sphere in free space as a counterexample.
-All the sufficient conditions of the three \emph{disproved} versions of Laue's theorem include the divergence-less of a tensor ($\partial_{\nu}\Theta^{\mu\nu}(\mathbf{x},t)=0$).
-Accordingly, it is not appropriate for $\partial_{\nu}\Theta^{\mu\nu}(\mathbf{x},t)=0$ to be recognized as ``conservation Law'' in traditional textbooks, such as in the book by Panofsky and Phillips \cite[p.\,310]{r15}.
+All the sufficient conditions of the three \emph{disproved} versions of Laue's theorem include the divergence-less of a tensor ($\partial_{\nu}\Theta^{\mu\nu}(\mathbf{x},t)=0$), but they do not include or derive the sufficient and necessary condition Eq.\,(\ref{eq10}).
+Thus it is not appropriate that $\partial_{\nu}\Theta^{\mu\nu}(\mathbf{x},t)=0$ is recognized to be ``conservation Law'' \cite[p.\,310]{r18} or to ``guarantee conservation of the total 4-momentum'' \cite[p.\,443]{r21} in traditional textbooks.

-It is worthwhile to point out that the counterexample Eq.\,(\ref{eq38}) for M\o ller's version of Laue's theorem, $A^{\mu\nu}(\mathbf{x},t)$, is also a counterexample of Landau-Lifshitz and Weinberg's versions of Laue's theorem, because $A^{\mu\nu}(\mathbf{x},t)$ is both divergence-less ($\partial_{\nu}A^{\mu\nu}=0$) and symmetric ($A^{\mu\nu}=A^{\nu\mu}$), while Landau-Lifshitz version takes the divergence-less of a tensor as a sufficient condition, and Weinberg's version takes the divergence-less plus a symmetry of a tensor as a sufficient condition.
-In other words, $A^{\mu\nu}(\mathbf{x},t)$ given by Eq.\,(\ref{eq38}) is a common counterexample to disprove M\o ller's, Landau-Lifshitz, and Weinberg's versions of Laue's theorem.
+The most convincing way to disprove a mathematical conjecture is to provide its counterexample.
+The counterexample Eq.\,(\ref{eq38}) for M\o ller's version of Laue's theorem, $A^{\mu\nu}$, is also a counterexample of Landau-Lifshitz and Weinberg's versions of Laue's theorem, because $A^{\mu\nu}$ is both divergence-less ($\partial_{\nu}A^{\mu\nu}=0$) and symmetric ($A^{\mu\nu}=A^{\nu\mu}$), while the Landau-Lifshitz version takes the divergence-less of a tensor as a sufficient condition, and the Weinberg's version takes the divergence-less plus a symmetry of a tensor as a sufficient condition.
+In other words, $A^{\mu\nu}$ given by Eq.\,(\ref{eq38}) is a common \emph{mathematical} counterexample to disprove M\o ller's, Landau-Lifshitz, and Weinberg's versions of Laue's theorem which are all \emph{mathematical} conjectures, independent of physics although originating from physics, because all physical implications have already been turned into mathematical descriptions.